Submit

 *Per credit hour rates do not include mandatory, technology, program, or course fees.
 Additional course/program fee per credit hour may be applicable.

-Graduate Online Tuition
+Graduate Online Tuition for didactic courses (33 credits)

 Housing